nteract/bookstore/docs/source/installation.rst

 Installation
 ============

-bookstore supports installation on Python 3.6 and above.
+bookstore may be installed using Python 3.6 and above.

-After installation, bookstore can processes notebooks from Python 2 or Python 3.
+After installation, bookstore can process Python 2 or Python 3 notebooks.

 Install from PyPI (recommended)
 -------------------------------